marciof/Eon/specification/README.md

 - Indentation based, significant white-space?
 Useful for using the REPL as a shell itself.
 - Dependent types? http://www.ybrikman.com/writing/2014/04/09/six-programming-paradigms-that-will/
 - Need to put the currently executing function in the scope for debugger support?
+- Add `count` built-in or let it be defined in core via `reduce`?
+What about performance?
 - Look for best/worst features of other languages: JavaScript, Clojure, Kotlin, Python, Haskell, Erlang, PureScript, Elm, Io, Rust, Ruby, Smalltalk, Java, Scheme, Go, ML, Lua, Haxe, Tcl, Shen, Matlab, R, REBOL.
   - Perl Pocket Reference